Last updated: 11-07-2014

 - Physical events beyond direct control

 Risk management seeks to identify and ultimately control possible future events and should be proactive rather than reactive.
-To be effective, risk management must rely on tools and techniques that help predict the likelihood of future events, the effects of these future events and methods to deal with these future events.
-Risk management should really be considered the responsibility of everyone involved in a project.
+To be effective, risk management must rely on tools and techniques that help predict the likelihood of future events, the effects of these future events and that provide methods to deal with these future events.
+While a large project or program of work will often require a specialist risk manager, the concept of Risk Management should really be considered the responsibility of everyone involved in a project.

 Tools and Techniques